Here’s what you’ll learn from Disney’s strategy study:

 Nevertheless, when Bob Iger’s tenure started in 2005, he knew that Disney Animation was performing poorly and was overall in a bad shape for the last decade.
 He realized that Disney’s near future and his own as the head of The Walt Disney Company were hanging on his ability to revitalize the company’s animation productions.

-The Top Three Strategic Priorities
+Disney's Top Three Strategic Priorities

 Bob Iger became the head of Disney with three clear priorities in mind.
 The first was the creation of exceptional branded content.
 His understanding of the market was that brand perception would guide people’s choices, so he had decided to invest most of the company’s capital on this.